rgyani/system-design-examples/twitter.md

 ![img](imgs/twitter_DB.svg)

 * Users Table: Which stores the info about the users in the system
-* Tweets Table: Which stores the tweets done against the user ID
+* Tweets Table: Which stores the tweets by the user, against the user ID
 * Followed Table: Which stored the other users this user follows
 * FollowedBy Table: This is an auxilary table, which can quickly show which users follow this particular user for display only